Organization of national and international conferences, seminars, lectures and courses

 19.Dr Orhan Dragas, Director of International Security Institute, Belgrade, Serbia.

-20.Dr Darko Trifunovic, Director of the Center for National and International Security.
+20.Dr Darko Trifunovic, Director of the Institute for National and International Security.